 This final course in the Basics sequence continues our exploration of computer programming with one of the world’s most popular programming languages – Python.

 Students learn how a programming language grants them access to basic computer capabilities - data storage (variables), machine repetition (loops) and logical reasoning (conditionals).
 Through in-class coding exercises in a lab environment, they then learn first-hand how these capabilities can be harnessed to chip away at almost any generic real-world problem to yield a solution.

-Students graduating from this course may choose to proceed on to our more advanced offerings by next taking Principles of Code Level 2.
+Students graduating from this course may choose to proceed on to our Principles sequence by taking Principles of Code Level 2.

 “Coding” is synonymous with “programming”.
 It refers to the art of writing computer code, which are instructions that a computer can follow to solve problems.
 Practically every facet of technology that we encounter in our daily lives - from online banking systems to video games on our iPhone, from the GPS systems we rely on navigation to the security systems that protect our homes and offices, is created from code.